The financial ombudsman is like the A team for consumers in the UK who have been left burnt in some way or the other by a financial company.

 Once they have considered all facts to your case, they will come up with their own conclusion.
 The financial ombudsman can request the firm to apologise to you, offer you financial compensation, correct your credit file or any other action which they deem appropriate to right any wrong.

-If you feel the ombudsman hasn’t handled your case correctly - perhaps there were unnecessary delays - you can go to its Service Review Team.
-If that doesn’t resolve it you’ve a right to go to the Independent Assessor.
+If you feel the ombudsman has not handled your case correctly - perhaps there were unnecessary delays - you can go to its Service Review Team.
+If that does not resolve it you have a right to go to the Independent Assessor.
 But this can only about be quality of service you've had, not about the ombudsman's actual decision.

 Can I reopen old cases to the financial ombudsman?

 Yes.
 When a complaint has been made to a financial services firm , it is meant to provide you with its final decision within 8 weeks.

 If you don't get a final response, or it doesn't mention your right to use the ombudsman within six months of its letter, your time frames are extended.

 In this case, you have three years from when you knew you could make a complaint, OR six years from the event you're complaining about taking place.